nadavmatalon/PCA9536/README.md

 ## RUNNING THE EXAMPLE SKETCH

-1) Hook-up the PCA9536 to the Arduino as explained above.
+1) Start the Arduino IDE and open the relevant example sketch
-2) Upload the Example Sketch to the Arduino.
+1) Hook-up the PCA9536 to the Arduino as explained in the sketch's comments
-3) Open the Serial Communications Window (make sure the baud-rate is set to 9600).
+2) Upload the relevant example sketch to the Arduino
-4) You should be able to see detailed feedback from running each of the public methods of the library.
+3) Open the Serial Communications Window (make sure the baud-rate is set to 9600 or change it in the sketch to match your Serial Port's buad-rate).

 ## BUG REPORTS